Reton2/Jsh/README.md

 This function deleted both dirs and files.
 It recursively deletes dirs if the -r is used, else it leaves them alone.
 -v can be used to get information about the proccess. '--' can be used to mark the end of options so there is no conflict with files or dirs with names starting with '-'.# Jsh

+_This project has been developed in collaboration with Kaan Turan and Govind Balla from UCl as a 2nd year project_